andrerpena/react-mde/readme.md

+# NOTE:
+This project was cloned from the supported repositoyry because it was a good base but needed enought modification to justify a fork.

+> Date of forking: 7/10/18

 # react-mde

 A simple yet powerful and extensible Markdown Editor editor for React.
 React-mde is built on top of [Draft.js](https://draftjs.org/).